P-JSL/Rent_Bicycle_WebApplication_TeamProject/README.md

 Pre Start explan
- This project is starting korea language. this project is you see uncomfortable
+ -This project is starting korea language.
+ this project is you see uncomfortable
 ---
  PROJECT Title
- Rent Bicycle HomePage _Jsl Team Project
+ -Rent Bicycle HomePage _Jsl Team Project
 ---
 Getting Start
- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+ -These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ---
 Version
  This project isn't deloyment. so version is zero.